danielhusar/use-escape-key/readme.md

 }
 ```

-The `useEscapeKey` also accepnt second argument for options:
+The `useEscapeKey` also accept second argument for options:
 ###### window

 Type: `object`